caedm/wall-ink-server/readme.md

 2018-06-25 15:00:00
 2018-06-25 15:30:00
 ```
 The first line is the name of the room or resource being scheduled.
-This line is followed by information about any number of meetings or events.
-Each meeting is formatted in the following way:
+This line is followed by information about any number of events, meetings, or other reservations.
+Each reservation is formatted in the following way:

-* Line 1: The name of the meeting
+* Line 1: The name of the reservation
-* Line 2: The beginning time/date of the meeting, in the format shown above
+* Line 2: The beginning time/date of the reservation, in the format shown above
-* Line 3: The ending time/date of the meeting, in the format shown above
+* Line 3: The ending time/date of the reservation, in the format shown above

-After you have created this, you need to edit the ```web/get_image.sh``` file to call your plugin for screens set to use it.

-### Limitations:
-If you integrate your own plugin, the device manager tool cannot be easily used to set the room or resource associated with the device.
-Of course, you could fix this by changing the following files:
- * ```web/device_manager/edit_device.php```
- * ```web/device_manager/view_devices.php```
+#### getImage($config, $macAddress, $voltage, $device)
+This function takes in some information about a wall-ink device, and returns the file directory of the image that will be sent to the screen.
+The image needs to be made in a very specific format.
+If you're implementing a scheduling plugin, you'll probably be able to mostly copy/paste an existing plugin's getImage function.
+If you run into difficulties, contact us.

 # Device Manager
 The [Device Manager](https://github.com/caedm/wall-ink-server/wiki/device-manager) website is hosted at the web root.
 It is used a a configuration center for your wall-ink devices.